george24601/notes/java/jvm/memory.md

 Static class variables are also stored on the heap along with the class definition.

 methods, thread stacks, and native handles are allocated in memory separate from the heap

-Heap - Method Area (including runtime constant pool) - VM Stack(includeing stack frames) - native method stack - program coutner register
+1. Heap

+2. Method Area, also known as perm gen. stores type, constant, staic var, JIT compiled code

+	1.  runtime constant pool in NO LONGER in method area

+	2.

+3. VM Stack(includeing stack frames) -thread local

+4. native method stack  -thread local.
+In Hotspot VM Stack and Method Stack are combined.)

+5. program coutner register  - thread local

 local var table needed ram space is determned during compliation, when entering a method, the size of stack frame is fixed, so it won't change local var table's size

-runtime constant, part of method region

-Sometime VM Stack and Method Stack are combined.

 Method Area: